tweetledee/tweetledee/README.md

 - <b>0.3.0</b> : You can now access Tweetledee from the command line locally or remotely via SSH and pipe the output to any application.
 Data is returned via the standard output stream when you access files with a terminal.
 Tweetledee will parse the parameters as standard command line switches.
 For single character parameters use short switches <code>-q</code> and for multiple character parameters use long switches <code>--user</code>.
 - <b>0.2.9</b> : Added Twitter user lists RSS feeds <code>listsrss.php</code>, JSON <code>listsjson.php</code>, pretty printed JSON <code>listsjson_pp.php</code>

-## In the Pipeline
- - Add a caching mechanism to prevent users from exceeding the Twitter API rate limits
- - Add customization options for RSS feed format (change print format)
- - Add user mentions data type (JSON and RSS feeds)
- - Add a file updater

 ## The 1.5 Minute Guide to a Successful Install
 **You will need the following**:
  - Access via URL: PHP version 5.3 or higher (5.4 or higher for pretty printed JSON)